pukoframework/pukoframework.github.io/index.md

 <small>You can also run the code from Apache/Nginx/Docker.</small>

 If you're planning to make a Docker Container Image, you can review the default `Dockerfile` configuration and build the image with `docker build .`

+<small>You can also follow the +-15 minutes quick start guide here to create web applications with Puko Framework.</small>

 ### Configure Environment